infracost/docs/docs/infracost_cloud/actual_costs.md

 ### 1. Setup cross account role

 In the AWS account that has your CUR S3 bucket, run the following CloudFormation stack using the AWS CLI.
 This CloudFormation stack creates a [cross account role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_common-scenarios_aws-accounts.html) that has programmatic access to read CUR data from S3.
 You can read the specific access that the cross account role requires by reading the public [CloudFormation script](https://infracost-prod-cur-templates.s3.amazonaws.com/existing_bucket_cloudformation_template.json).
+If you prefer to use Terraform, you can customize the code from [this repo](https://github.com/infracost/cross-account-link/).

   ```bash
   aws cloudformation create-stack --stack-name ConnectToInfracost \